EFFECTIVE: July 15, 2020

 c.
 How We Respond to Browser “Do Not Track” Signals: Some web browsers (including Safari, Internet Explorer, Firefox and Chrome) incorporate a “Do Not Track” (DNT) or similar feature that signals to websites that a visitor does not want to have his/her online activity and behavior tracked.
 If a website that responds to a particular DNT signal receives the DNT signal, the browser can block that website from collecting certain Personal Information about the browser’s user.
 Not all browsers offer a DNT option and DNT signals are not yet uniform.
 For this reason, we and many website operators do not respond to DNT signals.
 For more information about DNT signals, visit http://allaboutdnt.com.

 Surfrider Foundation does not process your credit card information.
-Instead, Surfirder Foundation has entered into an agreement with Trustcommerce, a third party payment processing service, to store, process and transmit your credit card data when you make a donation to us.
-Surfrider Foundation may transfer Personal Information to Trustcommerce for the purpose of facilitating the transaction.
+Instead, Surfrider Foundation has entered into an agreement with TrustCommerce, a third party payment processing service, to collect, store, process and transmit your credit card data when you make a donation to us.
+TrustCommerce certifies as adhering to the Payment Card Industry Data Security Standards.
+Surfrider Foundation may transfer Personal Information to TrustCommerce for the purpose of facilitating the transaction.

-Surfrider Foundation has implemented safeguards intended to protect your information from unauthorized access and use.
-We also strive to obligate our agents, contractors and business partners that have access to information in connection with providing services for Surfrider Foundation protect your information.
-But, while we do work hard to protect your information, we cannot guarantee the privacy or security of your information.
+Surfrider Foundation has implemented policies, procedures, and safeguards, including secured online connections, designed to protect all information submitted through the Services.
+We also strive to obligate our agents, contractors and business partners to protect the information that they use or access in connection with providing services to Surfrider Foundation.
+While we do work hard to protect your information, we cannot guarantee the privacy or security of information that you transmit over the Internet.
 DISCLOSURE OF INFORMATION TO SURFRIDER FOUNDATION IS AT YOUR OWN RISK.
-We urge you to take every precaution to protect your information when you use the Internet or store information on your computer, tablet or mobile device.
+We urge you to take every precaution to protect your information when you use the Internet or store information on your computer, tablet, or mobile device.

 If we learn that a child under the age of 13 has submitted information about himself/herself to us, we delete it as soon as possible.
 If you believe that we have collected Personal Information from a child under the age of 13, please contact us at firstname.lastname@example.org.